kerry/prateekgrover.com/resume/index.md

 ## Projects

+### KGProgress (beta)
+__A simple and beautiful loader for Swift__

+This is a simple and beautiful loader written completely in Swift that can be used with [StatefulViewController](https://github.com/aschuch/StatefulViewController) as well.

 ### Meteor
 __Authentication system with Meteor backend__

 Currently working on Meteor to create an integrated authentication system.Simultaneously creating iOS and Android application as client for Meteor backend using DDP libraries for both the platforms.

 ### Web-Dev
-Created a website for a group for posting blogs, viewing other’s profile and commenting along with other features.
+Created a website for a group for posting blogs, viewing other�s profile and commenting along with other features.

 Extensively used MySql and php for development.